auth1ery/auths-RNG/README.md

 # what the hell do i do with this code????
-you can change my messy code and maybe optimize it (so updating code in neocities isnt the most laggy thing ever) mess around and maybe laugh of how messy and terrible my code is :)
+you can change my messy code and maybe optimize it (so updating code in neocities isnt the most laggy thing ever) and maybe mess around and maybe laugh of how messy and terrible my code is :)

 -- auth --